yu0bab/vxsacademy-course-s-/14 - Logical-Operators.md

 }

 if(true || true){
-  //both true, so this will run
-  text("true OR true", 100, 200);
+  //both are true, so this will run text("true OR true", 100, 200);
 }
 ```